Lost-Outpost/Telsera/GAMEPLAY.md

 - [A Serious Wedding - A Teldyn Sero Marriage Mod](https://www.nexusmods.com/skyrimspecialedition/mods/10238) - Play an immersive, lore-friendly quest that features 105 lines of dialogue, free hugs, a Dunmeri wedding ceremony, experience buffs, and meals.

   > :video_game: To begin, you must speak to Teldryn Sero during the day in Raven Rock, and a new line of dialogue will appear.

-- [Project AHO](https://www.nexusmods.com/skyrimspecialedition/mods/15996) - Project AHO is a large quest modification, comparable in size to a medium-sized DLC.
-Designed in the best traditions of Bethesda Game Studios, this mod adds to Skyrim a hidden settlement of Great House Telvanni.
-Determine its fate for yourself!

-  > :video_game: To begin, you must be level 25.
-Talk to Iddra the innkeeper in Kynesgrove, and she will have a note for you to investigate a suspicious orc at Mixwater Mill.

 ### Quest Changes